wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

     	Print the current version of hcdiag
    </pre>

-1. Before submitting a Service ticket to HashiCorp, obtain diagnostics run the HashiCorp utility (originating from <a target="_blank" href="https://github.com/hashicorp/hcdiag">) while a HashiCorp server is running:
+1. Before submitting a Service ticket to HashiCorp, obtain diagnostics about the HashiCorp utility (originating from <a target="_blank" href="https://github.com/hashicorp/hcdiag">) while a HashiCorp server is running:

    <pre><strong>hcdiag -dryrun</strong></pre>